A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: SP-Neural

 \item {\em Neural symbols as a class}.
 Neural symbols would be implemented as a C++ class.
 For each instance of the class, this would provide the following features:

 \begin{itemize}

 \item {\em Inhibitory connections between neurons}.
-The means of sending an inhibitory message to zero or more other neural symbols.
-The paths for such messages may be regarded as nerve-fibre connections between neural symbols like the one between neural symbol `\texttt{a}' near the bottom of Figure \ref{inhibition_figure} and neural symbol `\texttt{a}' near the top, and likewise for the two other pairs of neural symbols in the figure.
+The paths for inhibitory messages to one or more neural symbols would be nerve-fibre connections like the one between neural symbol `\texttt{a}' near the bottom of Figure \ref{inhibition_figure} and neural symbol `\texttt{a}' near the top, and likewise for the two other pairs of neural symbols in the figure.

 \item {\em Indexing of symbols that match each other}.
-If the nerve-fibre connections just mentioned are only ever between a pair of symbols that match each other, such as, for example, between `texttt{N}' as the ID neural symbol in a pattern assembly like `texttt{N d o g}' (the word `dog' belongs in the class `noun'), and `texttt{N}' as part of the contents of a pattern assembly like `texttt{S N V}' (a sentence in its simplest form is a noun followed by a verb), then the list of connections in each neural symbol is, in effect, an index of matching symbols, much like the index proposed for the abstract part of the SP theory, described in Section \ref{indexing_for_speed_section}.
+If the nerve-fibre connections just mentioned are only ever between a pair of symbols that match each other, such as, for example, between `\texttt{N}' as the ID neural symbol in a pattern assembly like `\texttt{N d o g}' (the word `dog' belongs in the class `noun'), and `\texttt{N}' as part of the contents of a pattern assembly like `\texttt{S N V}' (a sentence in its simplest form is a noun followed by a verb), then the list of connections in each neural symbol is, in effect, an index of matching symbols, much like the index proposed for the abstract part of the SP Theory, described in Section \ref{indexing_for_speed_section}.

 This line of thinking suggests that many neural connections in the brain, perhaps all of them, are, in effect, direct connections between neural symbols with a role that is very much like that of an index in any ordinary database management system, or the very large indices that are maintained in search engines for the internet.